Beating the Optimal Verification of Entangled States via Collective Strategies: Abstract

 \section{Abstract}

 In the realm of quantum information processing, the efficient characterization of entangled states poses an overwhelming challenge, rendering the traditional methods including quantum tomography unfeasible and impractical.
 To tackle this problem, we propose a new verification scheme using collective strategies, showcasing arbitrarily high efficiency that beats the optimal verification with global measurements.
 Our collective scheme can be implemented in various experimental platforms and scalable for large systems with a linear scaling on hardware requirement, and distributed operations are allowed.
+Notably, larger ensembles can always improve the efficiency further, but without increasing the quantum memory.
 More importantly, the approach consumes only a few copies of the entangled states, while ensuring the preservation of unmeasured ones, and even boosting their fidelity for any subsequent tasks.
 Furthermore, our protocol provides additional insight into the specific types of noise affecting the system, thereby facilitating potential targeted improvements.
 These advancements hold promise for a wide range of applications, offering a pathway towards more robust and efficient quantum information processing.

 \textit{Introduction.---} The rapid advancement of quantum technologies has highlighted the fundamental challenge of efficiently characterizing quantum systems.
 In particular, entangled states are crucial for tasks including quantum teleportation \cite{Bennett.etal1993}, quantum key distribution \cite{Ekert1991, Bennett_QKD_2014}, and distributed or blind quantum computation \cite{Cirac.etal1999, Hayashi.Morimae2015, Gheorghiu_verification_2018}.
 The standard method of quantum state tomography \cite{QSE2004} requires an exponential number of samples with respect to the system size, making it impractical for large systems.
 Although full tomography provides comprehensive knowledge about a quantum state, many practical tasks only require specific information, prompting the need to develop more efficient certification methods \cite{Flammia.Liu2011, Dimic.Dakic2018, Pallister.etal2018}.